Dr Ghalya Saadawi

 Research interests

-Over the years, my interests and writings have varied from Lebanese post-cold war art and politics; to theories of witnessing, testimony and critiques of memory culture; realism and modernism debates in documentary; contemporary art and finance; to psychoanalysis and law, while remaining in keeping with a long tradition of Marxism and critical theory.
+Over the years, my interests and writings have varied from Lebanese post-Cold War art and politics, including theories of witnessing, testimony and critiques of memory culture; Realism and modernism debates in documentary; Contemporary art and value; The intersections of Marxism, psychoanalysis and law.

-My doctoral work revolved around art and politics in the context of post-Cold War Lebanon and private reconstruction, reading the formal strategies of certain artists and filmmakers as ideology critique, and part of an extended political modernism through their rethinking of the figure of the witness.
+My doctoral work revolved around art and politics in the context of post-Cold War Lebanon and private reconstruction, reading the formal strategies of certain artists and filmmakers as a form of ideology critique and part of an extended political modernism through their rethinking of the figure of the witness.

 In view of my longstanding interest in critiques of human rights discourse, I began researching the intersections of law and psychoanalysis in their potential for a renewed critique of liberalism and the founding violence of law.
 And most recently am developing an essay on Palestine, human rights discourse, and Israeli-American exceptionalism.